I do. With disturbing frequency. And I'm not dreaming about gluten-free bread!

 “if you had a list in front of you of the people you know and the people with whom you’ve broken bread, you’d find that the broken bread with list is special."

-I find that to be profoundly true and for those of us with celiac, the social and cultural importance of "breaking break" meaning to enjoy a meal together is especially significant.
-We realize very quickly after diagnosis that almost every occasion or milestone of importance involves food, which for us means extra planning, extra precautions and often means bringing our own food.
+I find that to be profoundly true!
+For those of us with celiac, the importance of "breaking bread" meaning to enjoy a meal together is especially important.
+We realize soon after diagnosis that almost every occasion or milestone of importance involves food.
+For us this means extra planning, extra precautions and it often means bringing our own food.
 We then find that, even if we are eating with our family and friends, the fact that we are not eating the same food as they are makes us feel strangely left out even while being included in the group.
 We don't eat just to satisfy caloric requirement, food is so much more.